Cosby Defense Team Again Tries, Fails to Get a Mistrial

 Cosby, in a deposition in 2005, admitted to using Quaaludes in the past to entice women into sex.
 Constand alleged during her grueling two-day testimony that after taking the pill Cosby provided, she drifted in and out of consciousness, rendering her incapable of fighting off Cosby’s unwanted sexual advances.
 Four other women also testified in the retrial that Cosby gave them drugs before raping them over the course of more than 30 years.

 Cosby denies all allegations against him and has described his relationship with Constand as consensual.
-If convicted, he could face up to 10 years on each of the three felony charges.
+If convicted, he could face up to ten years on each of the three felony charges.